Earle Bruce

 Earle Bruce (March 8, 1931 – April 20, 2018) was an American football player and coach.
-He served as the head coach at the University of Tampa (1972), Iowa State University (1973–1978), Ohio State University (1979–1987), the University of Northern Iowa (1988), and Colorado State University (1989–1992), compiling a career college football record of 154–90–2.
+He served as the head football coach at the University of Tampa (1972), Iowa State University (1973–1978), Ohio State University (1979–1987), the University of Northern Iowa (1988), and Colorado State University (1989–1992), compiling a career college football record of 154–90–2.
 At Ohio State, Bruce succeeded the legendary Woody Hayes and won four Big Ten Conference titles.
 He was inducted into the College Football Hall of Fame as a coach in 2002.
 Bruce returned to coaching in 2001 to helm the Iowa Barnstormers of the Arena Football League for a season and also later guided the Columbus Destroyers.

 As a player and player/coach

 Earle played for the Campers of Allegany High School in Cumberland, Maryland.
 Bruce was recruited as a fullback at the Ohio State University by head coach Wes Fesler.
 He played on the OSU freshman team in 1950, but before he could join the varsity team in 1951 he suffered a torn meniscus, ending his football playing career.
 Ohio State football coach Woody Hayes asked Bruce to join the coaching staff, which he did until his graduation in 1953.
 He was a member of Chi Phi fraternity while attending Ohio State.